All Episodes

 So them boys walked in pretending to be, you know, some IRS agents.

-Hey, use all us some money.
+Hey, use all of us some money.

 Next thing you know.

-They warned him that there had been a raid, and he fled the scene.
+They warned him that there had been a raid and he fled the scene.

 But what good would it have done to fight Luciano?

-Now he, that is to say Luciano, mainly wanted to be left alone to run his enterprises.
+Now he, that is to say, Luciano, mainly wanted to be left alone to run his enterprises.

-That's all he cared about, was making the money.
+That's all he cared about was making the money.

 Hopefully I don't get hit with a copyright.

-Somebody in the chat said them keelas.
+Somebody in the chat said them keelers.

 Hopefully I don't get hit with a copyright for this, but it's only a minute 21.